September 12th, 2014

 A side mounted bird house is the best choice for most birds, as the instincts of a bird are undeniably accurate in determining stability.
 Mounted bird houses can attach to a pole, fence or wall and are a good option for most birds including bluebirds.

-Bird houses that sit on their base are decorative, and are commonly used to display in your home, office or patio.
+Bird houses that sit on their base are decorative, and are commonly used to display on an outdoor shelf, in your home, office or patio.